MahmoudAhmed0528/Book-Search-Engine-RESTful-API/README.md

 - **Frontend**: React.js, React Bootstrap, Apollo Client
 - **Backend**: Node.js, Express.js, Apollo Server, MongoDB, Mongoose
 - **Authentication**: JSON Web Tokens (JWT), bcrypt
-- **GraphQL**: The backend of this application uses GraphQL for querying and mutating data.
-The Apollo Server handles GraphQL operations and communicates with the MongoDB database.
 - **API**: Utilizes RESTful APIs for communication between the frontend and backend server and Google Books API
 - **Deployment**: Heroku